 Student must be enrolled at least half-time in a degree-granting program.
 (6 credit

 hours for undergraduate students).
 Parent borrower must complete and sign a Master

-NEW FOR FALL 2013 IF STUDENT ENROLLS less than FULL time (less than 12 credit hours for undergraduate
+IF STUDENT ENROLLS less than FULL time (less than 12 credit hours for undergraduate

 students, less than 9 credit hours for graduate students), the cost of attendance

 will be adjusted based on actual enrollment after the 4th day of class.
 This adjustment may reduce the amount of aid that student is eligible